cemkoc/dotfiles-1/README.md

 - [Sublime Text 3] with [SoDaReloaded theme] for coding all the things
 - [tmux] used to multiplex several virtual consoles
 - [Quick Look Plugins] from someone awesome
+- [wget] for better scripting pairty with Linux
 - [Zsh] as your shell with the following powerful features:
     - **ZERO DEPENDENCIES!**
     - `z` to allow [jumping between directories](http://habd.as/installing-using-rupaz/)